Skip links

 These meals can be made ahead and stored.
 They often taste better the next day.
 Keep simple sides like a salad or bread handy to complement the main dish.

 Most of these recipes accept different proteins.
 Swap chicken for turkey, beef for lamb, or use a sturdy fish.
-Keep cooking time in mind and adjust so nothing overcooks.
+Just keep cooking times in mind so nothing overcooks.
+For example, hearty dishes like this steak and shrimp bucatini show how different proteins can work together in one balanced plate calabrian steak and shrimp bucatini recipe.

 Stretch to feed more people